Log in for prices and ordering

 Jo Landron Muscadet Sèvre et Maine Les Houx 2020

 Biodynamic.
 Les Houx, in La Haye-Fouassière, is one of Landron’s oldest vineyards.
-The mature, low-yielding vines are rooted in shallow sandy/clay soils, rich in quartz and shot through with iron (which gives the wine a flinty nature), over a bedrock of gneiss and clay.
-It's brilliant terroir that gives a denser, fleshier, more complex style of Muscadet.
-Harvested by hand and fermented with wild yeasts, the wine aged on its lees for 12-14 months before bottling.
+The mature, low-yielding vines are rooted in shallow sandy/clay soils, rich in quartz and shot through with iron, which gives the wine a flinty nature.
+The bedrock is gneiss and clay.
+It’s a brilliant terroir that gives a denser, fleshier, more complex style of Muscadet.
+Although more opulent and layered than Landron’s other wines, this parcel's rocky, acid soils impart a balancing freshness, even in warmer years.

 Jo Landron Muscadet Sèvre et Maine Les Houx 2020